rustwasm/sfhtml5-rust-and-wasm/slides.md

   * red = original, pure-JS implementation
   * blue = new hybrid implementation with rust+wasm for core, perf-sensitive code paths
+  * chrome, firefox, safari
 * straight port led to ~6x faster than original implementation
 * further algorithmic improvements got it up to ~11x faster (not reflected in this graph)
+* and this is *after* we had already spent time optimizing the pure-JS over the years
 * relative standard deviations fell: samples are much tighter together now
 * still a JS library! just core compute-bound kernel in rust+wasm
 * Ultimately: